Yogesh-kumar-uvi/Landing-page/README.md

 # Landing-page
-I am created a landing using HTML,CSS,JAVASCRIPT.
+I created a landing using HTML,CSS,JAVASCRIPT.